 OneDrive Upload Failed: Sign in Required!

 “OneDrive Upload Failed: Sign in required.
 Your changes were saved but could not be uploaded because you are not signed in to the server.
 Every time I have tried to save an Excel file or Word document in the last month I get this message and apparently I can't save to my one drive through the application interface.
 Why is OneDrive not working?
+How to solve my Word upload blocked?
 Help!”